-- What is required to be a scale-up board member?
+- Requirements to be a scale-up board member

-- What is the difference between investing, advising and coaching?
+- The difference between investing, advising and coaching

 As Board membership is an experience game, we especially welcome to this session those participants who, like ourselves, already fulfill board roles in young innovative firms.